top of page

 But, we had seven more towns in New Hampshire to drive through the next day and wanted to do our due diligence.
 So, we left Newburyport the next morning and drove through New Hampshire...we ended up back in Newburyport that night and stayed for the whole next day.

-As we made our way back to JFK, we stopped in the other four towns that had been our top favorites.
+As we made our way back to JFK, we stopped in each of the four towns that had been our top favorites.
 It was interesting...those towns that had seemed so amazing just days before...didn't feel quite the same.
 We loved them and knew that we could be very happy in any of them, but the Lord had shown us where we needed to be.

 Newburyport, Massachusetts.